Enterprise AI Procurement: Requirement Definition Before Vendor Evaluation

 Enterprises that resolve user role definition before procurement tend to engage with vendors on specific requirements: role-based access, auditability of outputs, segregation of duties, and the operating model under which different user types will interact with the system.
 This shapes vendor selection in ways that feature comparisons do not.

 Enterprises have existing cybersecurity frameworks, data residency requirements, uptime expectations, and disaster recovery protocols.
-These non-functional requirements are not negotiable, and they constrain what enterprise AI solutions are viable regardless of functional capability.
+These non-functional requirements are typically not negotiable, and they constrain which enterprise AI solutions are viable regardless of functional capability.

 Vendors often position their platforms as compatible with enterprise security standards.
-Compatibility is not the same as compliance with an organisation’s specific requirements.
-A vendor might support encryption in transit and at rest, but if the organisation requires data to remain within Australian jurisdictional boundaries and the vendor’s model inference happens offshore, that is a misalignment that marketing materials will not surface.
+Compatibility is not the same as compliance with an organisation's specific requirements.
+A vendor might support encryption in transit and at rest, but where data residency within Australian jurisdictional boundaries is an organisational requirement and the vendor's model inference happens offshore, that is a misalignment that marketing materials may not surface.

 Cybersecurity requirements for AI are evolving faster than procurement frameworks.
-Organisations need to define what acceptable risk looks like for AI-generated outputs, how model updates are governed, what logging and auditability is required, and how the AI fits within existing zero-trust or least-privilege architectures.
+Defining what acceptable risk looks like for AI-generated outputs, how model updates are governed, what logging and auditability standards apply, and how the AI fits within existing zero-trust or least-privilege architectures commonly forms part of pre-procurement planning.
 These are constraints that narrow the vendor pool before functional evaluation begins.

-Disaster recovery and business continuity for AI-dependent workflows also require clarity.
+Disaster recovery and business continuity for AI-dependent workflows also call for clarity.
 If the AI becomes unavailable, what is the fallback?
-If the answer is “people revert to manual process,” does that process still exist, and are people trained to execute it?
-If the answer is “there is no fallback,” then the AI is now mission-critical, and procurement must evaluate vendor resilience, SLA commitments, and failover capability accordingly.
+If the answer is "people revert to manual process," does that process still exist, and are people trained to execute it?
+If the answer is "there is no fallback," then the AI is now mission-critical, and procurement evaluates vendor resilience, SLA commitments, and failover capability accordingly.

 Enterprises struggle to budget for enterprise AI, not primarily because vendor pricing is opaque, but because scope remains uncertain.
 Consumption-based pricing models mean that cost depends on usage, and usage depends on adoption, and adoption depends on factors the organisation does not yet control.